carloantonio-papaianni/agent-playbook/README.md

 - **A planning chat (Claude).** It reads the state of the project, reasons with me, and writes the brief for the next work session.
 It never writes code and never commits.
 - **Claude Code.** It executes one brief per session on a Linux desktop, commits, pushes, and writes a report.
-- **ChatGPT.** A blind second opinion.
+- **ChatGPT Codex.** A blind second opinion.
 When I needed to know whether a set of reference answers held up, I gave it the same questions without our answers and compared them element by element.
 - **A laptop as the cockpit, a desktop as the workshop.** Git is the only channel between them.
 A small script syncs the laptop, delivers new briefs to the desktop, and writes down which commit it saw and when.

 ## The loop